dev-alexandre17/dev-alexandre17/README.md

 ### Hi there!
 This is Alexandre!

-- 👨‍💻 I'm learning Java and Automação RPA.
+- 👨‍💻 I'm learning Java and RPA.
 - 🎵 I love to listen lo-fi for homework, study, programming and others.
 - 🎮 Play games is my leisure in spare time.
 - 📚 I like to read books and ebooks.